oktadev/okta-blog/_source/_posts/2019-09-30-java-quarkus-oidc.md

 Did you notice how you didn't need to re-start or re-compile your application for the new endpoint to work?
 That's one of the slickest features of Quarkus!

-Next, we’ll add OAuth 2.0 support to the application.
+Next, we'll add OAuth 2.0 support to the application.

 ## Create an OIDC Application in Okta to Test Your Quarkus Service